 Moving house can be a very stressful time for adults.
 Finding the right place, securing the mortgage, the conveyancing, surveys, gazumping, removals – all this can lead to emotional upset, stress levels that seem to rise daily, and a general feeling that the whole process will never end.
 So imagine how it must feel for your children.

 Although it can be a fairly pain free process, it is often not.
 House moving can involve anything, from a simple move in the same postcode that does not include moving jobs or schools, to a complete relocation that can involve moving to a totally new area, or, in some cases, to a new country.
-My sister-in-law and family are currently in the process of moving to Canada, and are having to not only find new jobs and schools, but have had to employ a leading moving company Toronto based to deal with their belongings before they have even entered the country.
 As adults this can all be both stressful and worrying, even though it is balanced by excitement and apprehension.
 But for your children, this can be something that has no positive, particularly if they are leaving their current school and friends behind.

 But fear not, there are things that you can do as a parent in order to make the whole process that little bit easier.

 - Make it a smooth process.
 Using a professional company for your house removals can make your move much quicker, particularly as they can also move you in, meaning your child isn’t walking into an empty house, but one which already looks like a home.

 - Keep your children informed and involved.
 This is the number one thing that you MUST do.
 If you think that this is a stressful time for you, what must it be like for your children.
 They may be having to get used to the idea of a new school, new friends and a new area, so make the situation easier by telling children about the move as early as possible in order for them to mentally prepare and get used to the idea.
 Let them ask all the questions they need to, and try to answer them to the best of your ability.